by Arnie Schoenberg

 * article on Dmanisi toothpick use

-We want to ask what kind of intelligence to work stone with this amount of symmetry and precision?
+We want to ask what kind of intelligence is required to work stone with this amount of symmetry and precision?

 Almost all paleoanthropologists acknowledge Homo erectus as a category of hominin in between Australopithecines and anatomically modern Homo sapiens.
 The transition from Homo erectus to Homo sapiens is less clear.
 Extreme lumpers consider Homo erectus as the beginning of a single chronospecies that leads to us, extreme splitters have dozens of species designation for different sets of fossils based on their time, region, and morphology.